classgraph/classgraph/README.md

 ### Usage

-There are three different mechanisms for using FastClasspathScanner (multiple of these mechanisms can be used together if necessary):
+There are three different mechanisms for using FastClasspathScanner (these mechanisms can be used together if necessary):

 1. Add `MatchProcessors` to a new `FastClasspathScanner` instance, then call `FastClasspathScanner#scan()` to start the scan.
 If matching classes or files are found, the method `MatchProcessor#processMatch()` will be called.
 2. Call `FastClasspathScanner#scan()` to create a `ScanResult` instance, then query this instance for classes matching certain criteria.